davewasmer/devcert/README.md

 ## Multiple domains (SAN)
-If you are developing a multi-tenant app or have many apps locally, you can generate a security certificate using devcert to also use the [Subject Alternative Name](https://en.wikipedia.org/wiki/Subject_Alternative_Name) extension.
+If you are developing a multi-tenant app or have many apps locally, you can generate a security certificate using `devcert` to also use the [Subject Alternative Name](https://en.wikipedia.org/wiki/Subject_Alternative_Name) extension, just pass an array of domains instead.

 ```js
 let ssl = await devcert.certificateFor([